TzuH-Hsu/cli_parquetizer/README.md

 ## Description

-`Parquetizer` is a Python-based command-line utility that converts different data formats into the Parquet format, leveraging libraries like `pandas`,`pyarrow`, `minio`, and `tqdm` for efficient processing.
-The tool supports the following data formats:
+`Parquetizer` is a Python-based command-line utility that converts different data formats into the Parquet format.

+#### The tool currently supports the following input formats:

 -   CSV
+-   LVM

+#### The tool currently supports the following source types:

+-   Local file
+-   MinIO

 ## Usage